micmejia/bible-dump/AMPC/Luke/Luke 18.md

-Also [Jesus] told them a parable to the effect that they ought always to pray and not to [^a]turn coward (faint, lose heart, and give up).
+Also [Jesus] told them a parable to the effect that they ought always to pray and not to turn coward (faint, lose heart, and give up).